 What primitive, degenerate people!
 Can you imagine a culture so foolish that they'd turn to fake sex to feel some meaningful connection?
 Perhaps you don't have to imagine.
-Our own culture makes the identical mistake, with screens in place of statues.
+Our own culture makes the identical mistake, with video screens instead of statues.